Upendra48/CODSOFT/README.md

   - Utilizes a `Calculator` class with methods for input and calculation.
   - Prompts users for two numbers and an operator, then performs the calculation.

+### Task 3: TIC-TAC-TOE GAME
+- A console-based Tic-Tac-Toe game implemented in C++ using procedural programming.
+- **Features:**
+  - 3x3 grid as the game board.
+  - Two players taking turns to place "X" and "O".
+  - Display of the current state of the board after each move.
+  - Checks for a win or a draw after each move.
+  - Option to play the game again.

 ## Conclusion

 The CodSoft internship was a fantastic journey that allowed me to delve into the dynamic world of software development.
 I am grateful for the valuable experiences, collaborative projects, and the opportunity to learn from some of the brightest minds in the industry.